-- Oversee the Administrator who will obtain a WWCC number from all prospective staff and verify CLEARED status online via the Kids Guardian website, prior to commencement of employment.
+- Oversee the Administrator who will obtain a WWCC number from all prospective staff and verify CLEARED status online via the Office of the Children's Guardian website, prior to commencement of employment.
 All volunteers to the school must also provide a WWC volunteer number to the school for verification.
-This must be obtained before the staff member/volunteer can begin working at the school. - Oversee the Administrator keeps a record of the above CLEARED status of each child-related worker's WWCC clearance; as well as expiry date and applicants date of birth and date of last verification, on 'living' Staff WWCC Summary table and keep a hardcopy in the CPP Folder.
+This must be obtained before the staff member/volunteer can begin working at the school. - Oversee the Administrator keeps a record of the above CLEARED status of each child-related worker's WWCC clearance; as well as expiry date and applicants date of birth and date of last verification, on a 'living' Staff WWCC Summary table.
 If status is not cleared refer 4.2.3 of this policy. - Ensure that the school will only employ or engage child-related workers or eligible volunteers who have a valid WWCC clearance prior to commencement and during volunteer work; and - advise the OCG of the findings they have made after completing a reportable conduct investigation, including whether they have made a finding of reportable conduct.
 A finding of reportable conduct in relation to sexual misconduct, a sexual offence or a serious physical assault must be referred to the OCG's Working with Children Check Directorate (WWCC Directorate).
 It is an offence for an employer to knowingly engage a child-related worker who does not hold a WWCC clearance or who has a bar. - Oversee the Administrator will keep records for the duration of the employment of the staff member and archive WWCC records onsite for seven (7) years. - Oversee the Administrator to email staff at the beginning of each Term if their WWCC is expiring within 3 months to commence renewal process.
 In order to facilitate this action, a reminder can be found on file 'Start of Term checklist' and an item has been added to monthly Staff Meeting Agenda that staff must check their WWCC expiry dates and commence renewal process if expiry within 3 months. - Oversee the Administrator undertake annual WWC verification checks on current staff and volunteers.
 This will take place at the start of each school year in the first week of Term 1.
 The records and results will be updated and stored along with historical checks and kept on computer file as a 'living' Staff WWC Summary table.
-A hard copy of all WWC verification checks will also be kept as a hard copy in the Child Protection Policy Folder and relevant staff folder kept in the locked filing cabinet in the Principal's office.
+A copy of all WWC verification checks will also be kept in the relevant staff folder and in the WWCC clearance folder located on the hard drive under QA4 - Staffing Arrangements: Staff Quick Reference - WWCC.